-Unless earlier removed as provided in these Bylaws, all of the Members of the Board serve for a two (2) year term (each a "Service Term") and may serve terms in succession.
+Unless earlier removed as provided in these Bylaws, all of the Members of the Board serve for a two (2) year term (each a "Service Term") at which time the Member shall be reappointed in the same manner as originally appointed.
+Members of the Board may serve terms in succession.
 There shall be no limits on the number of consecutive terms any Member of the Board of Directors may serve on the Board of Directors.